 General disk-imaging procedure

 Launch UFS Explorer and get the disk imaging tool embedded into the software.

-Find the problem disk/partition in the list of attached storages and select the "Save disk image option" in its context menu.
+Find the problem disk/partition in the list of attached storages and select the "Save disk image" or "Save image of this storage" option in its context menu.
 Read the warning note carefully before proceeding to the next step.